espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Spells/Storm Lord.md

 *   **Rain** Torrential rain falls from the sky, dousing ordinary flames.
 Creatures in the area take a -2 circumstance penalty to Acrobatics and Perception checks.
 *   **Wind** Powerful winds buffet the area in all directions.
 Ranged attacks take a -4 circumstance penalty, and the area is difficult terrain for flying creatures.

 In addition, once per round you can use a single action, which has the concentrate and manipulate traits, to call down a bolt of lightning, striking any target in range that you can see.
 You deal 10d6 electricity damage to the target; it must attempt a basic Reflex save.
-On a failure, it is also [[Deafened]] for 1 round.
+On a failure, it is also [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Deafened]] for 1 round.